viniciusares/TerramekanOmniLRS/README.md

+# TerramekanOmniLRS version=unversioned
-# TerramekanOmniLRS, a fork from jnskkmhr/OmniLRS (which itself is a fork from AntoineRichard/OmniLRS)
+## a fork from jnskkmhr/OmniLRS (which itself is a fork from AntoineRichard/OmniLRS)

 This fork contains work from SpaceR, SRL and UNICAMP FEEC AdRobLab.
 For details refer to the “upstream” repositories.
 > Should you run into any bug, or would like to have a new feature, feel free to open an issue.